Does your website have a current SSL certificate?

 - Keeps data secure within your website

 - Builds and enhances the trust of your visitors

-- Avoids your website being flagged as an insecure site
+- It prevents your website from being flagged as an insecure site

 - Recommended by VITA’s Enterprise Architecture Standard

 - Improves your site’s searchability on search engines such as Google

 Twenty years ago, we relied solely on antivirus software and firewalls to protect both business and home computers; however, the world of technology has significantly evolved.
 It’s imperative that your site not be the cause for a customer receiving malware or having their data compromised.
 Not only will your site be open to attack, but Google will flag your website as “Not Secure” to users.
 Any text inputs such as login panels, contact forms, and search bars should be automatically assumed as being read by an attacker.
 Not having an SSL puts you and your users/viewers at risk.